GPTutor/gptutor-extension/README.md

 ## Features

 - Code tutor using OpenAI's GPT models.
-- Code audit (review) using OpenAI's GPT models.
+- Code Review (review) using OpenAI's GPT models.
 - Code comment using OpenAI's GPT models.
 - Supports Move language for now.
 - Non-custodial API key (100% Free and we don't own your key).